 Your voice for digital freedom, access and privacy since 1994

-Electronic Frontiers Australia is an independent, non-profit association fighting for the digital rights of Australians.
-If you support our work, please join us or make a donation today.
+Electronic Frontiers Australia is an independent, member-based, non-profit association fighting for the digital rights of Australians.
+If you support our work, please join or donate today.